Neel-07/Weather-Web-app/README.md

 ## Overview
 This is a weather web application.
 It provides real-time weather updates for any location.

-## Live Demo
-The live demo of the project can be accessed here.

 ## Features
 - Real-time weather updates